atxsinn3r/atxsinn3r.github.io/writeups/regex/README.md

 ## Rules of the Experiment

-To explore this topic, I wanted to get a feel of what fast is supposed to look like in different implementations, so I a few IPv4 checks in C. And then I wrote them in Ruby, because in generally people believe the language itself is just slower even with JIT.
+To explore this topic, I wanted to get a feel of what fast is supposed to look like in different implementations, so I wrote a few IPv4 checks in C. And then I wrote them in Ruby, because generally people believe the language itself is just slower even with JIT.

 I defined some rules about the check.
 On a high level, the check should: